-Delta-V is excited to be collaborating with UNSW TechConnect to help solve a massive, worldwide problem for the Space 2.0 sector: Flight Heritage.
+In November 2018, Delta-V joined forces with UNSW TechConnect, Aussie startup SpaceOps, and the UNSW BlueSat flight team to help solve a massive problem for the Australian NewSpace sector: Flight Heritage.
 To qualify as a team member for an international commercial or research mission, space teams need to have ‘flown’ their component, system or software - and achieved what NASA calls ‘Tech Readiness Level 9’ (see scale at right).
 Its a chicken-and-the-egg problem, as until you’ve flown, you can’t fly!

-ACSER UNSW’s CubeSat and GPS expertise
+ACSER UNSW for CubeSat and GPS expertise

 UNSW TechConnect’s awesome Flashbuild and Rapid Prototyping workshops patterns

 SpaceOps’ “Let’s Just Do It” bias towards action, which has inspired us so much